toxicity1985/atoum-documentation/source/en/mocking_systems/mock_behaviour.inc.rst

        }
    };

-   // the method connect will throw an exception
+   // the method connects will throw an exception
    $this->calling($mockDbClient)->connect->throw = new \Database\Client\Exception();

 .. note::